 There are two types of trigger programs.
-Standalone scripts are placed in src/triggers or its subdirectories.
-They are invoked by being added to a trigger list (using the path after "src/triggers/", as you can see).
+Standalone scripts are placed in triggers or its subdirectories.
 Such scripts are quick and easy to write in any language of your choice.

-Triggers written as perl modules are placed in src/lib/Gitolite/Triggers.
-They are invoked by being listed with the package+function name, although even here the 'Gitolite::Triggers' part is skipped.
-Perl modules have to follow some conventions (see some of the shipped modules to ideas) but the advantage is that they can set environment variables and change the argument list of the gitolite-shell program that invokes them.
+Triggers written as perl modules are placed in lib/Gitolite/Triggers.
+Perl modules have to follow some conventions (see some of the shipped modules for ideas) but the advantage is that they can set environment variables and change the argument list of the gitolite-shell program that invokes them.

-If this does not make sense, please examine a default install of gitolite, paying attention to:
+If you intend to write your own triggers, it's a good idea to examine a default install of gitolite, paying attention to:

 gitolite trigger POST_COMPILE